Exploring Localization for Self-supervised Fine-grained Contrastive Learning: Experiments

-\paragraph{Dataset.} We assess the performance of the representation pre-trained using \textit{dual-stage}, \textit{first-stage} only and \textit{second-stage only} on four fine-grained benchmarks: 1) CUB-200-2011~\cite{wah2011caltech} (CUB) contains 11,788 images from 200 wild bird species, 2) Stanford-Cars~\cite{krause20133d} (Cars) contains 16,185 images of 196 car subcategories, 3) FGVC-Aircraft~\cite{maji2013fine} (Aifcrafts) contains 10k images of 100 classes of aircrafts and 4) NA-birds~\cite{van2015building} (NAbirds) is a large dataset with 48,562 images for over 555 bird classes.
+\textbf{Dataset.}\quad We assess the performance of the representation pre-trained using \textit{dual-stage}, \textit{first-stage} only and \textit{second-stage only} on four small-scale and one large-scale fine-grained benchmarks: 1) CUB-200-2011~\cite{wah2011caltech} (CUB) contains 11,788 images from 200 wild bird species, 2) Stanford-Cars~\cite{krause20133d} (Cars) contains 16,185 images of 196 car subcategories, 3) FGVC-Aircraft~\cite{maji2013fine} (Aifcrafts) contains 10,000 images of 100 classes of aircrafts, 4) NA-birds~\cite{van2015building} (NAbirds) is a large dataset with 48,562 images for over 555 bird classes and 5) iNaturalist2018 (iNat2018)~\cite{cvpr2018inaturalist} is an unbalanced long tail dataset which contains 437,513 images of 8,142 taxa coming from 14 super-classes.
 We follow the standard dataset partition in the original works.
-For the \textit{first-stage} pre-training, we adopt two popular datasets: 1) ImageNet-1k contains 1.28 million of training images.
-2) COCO contains 118k images with more complex scenes of many objects.
+For the \textit{first-stage} pre-training, we adopt two popular datasets: 1) ImageNet-1k (IN-1k) contains 1.28 million of training images.
+2) MS-COCO (COCO) contains 118k images with more complex scenes of many objects.